mathematicalthinking/encompass/UPGRADE_NOTES.md

 # UI Elements

 There is now the folder app/components/ui that contains the form-field and expandable-cell components.
 The purpose of this folder is a place for generic UI components.
 Other generic UI components include: my-select, selectize-input, twitter-typeahead, radio-group (and radio-group-item), toggle-control, checkbox-list (and checkbox-list-item), collapsible-list, and quill-container.
 Once these get moved into that folder, every usage must reference the "Ui" namespace, such as <Ui::ToggleControl /> or <Ui::MySelect />.

+# Other components

+Similar to the Ui example above, usage of Namespaces is encouraged in Ember moving forward.
+Thus, we should reorganize the app/components folder with subfolders representing the distinct subsystems of Encompass.
+The components in the folders would then be referenced in templates via namespaces, such as <Users::UserList> which refers to app/components/users/user-list.js and user-list.hbs.

 ## New Workspaces